milte345/troop534/source/_posts/2012-12-13-arduino-imagination.markdown

 comments: true
 categories:
 ---
 Members of Explorer Post 2534 are building projects based on the <a href="http://arduino.cc">Arduino</a> microcontroller.
 What is Arduino?
-Several Arduino projects are shown in this 15-minute video:
+Several Arduino-based projects are shown in this 15-minute video:

 <center><iframe width="560" height="315" src="http://www.youtube.com/embed/UoBUXOOdLXY?rel=0" frameborder="0" allowfullscreen></iframe></center>
 <!--more-->